qbism/q2tools-220/README.md

 # Test feature:
 Extended map limits for larger or more detailed maps.
 Several 16-bit data types are changed to 32-bit.
 Lightmaps are higher res.
 This feature requires a supporting engine.
 See common/qfiles.h for differences in limits.

-Usage:  Add -qbsp to the 4bsp command line.
-4vis and 4rad will detect QBSP automatically.
+Usage:  Add -qbsp to the bsp command line.  vis and rad will detect QBSP automatically.
 No released engine supports this yet.
 See https://github.com/qbism/qb2 for prototype code.

-# Build from source:
+# Build from source in Linux:
-Linux-  Makefiles for Linux and 64-bit Windows are included.
+Linux-
+mkdir build
+cd build
+cmake ..

+Windows-
+mkdir buildwin
+cd buildwin
+cmake -DCMAKE_TOOLCHAIN_FILE=../win64.cmake ..

-Cross-compile- Required packages: mingw-w64, mingw-w64-i686-dev, gcc-multilib, and libz-mingw-w64-dev.
+Cross-compile requires packages: mingw-w64, mingw-w64-i686-dev, gcc-multilib, and libz-mingw-w64-dev.

-Windows- Visual Studio sln is included.
-VS compiler fixes (Paril, MaxEd)